Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.contactGroups.batchGet({  });

 /*
 Create a new contact group owned by the authenticated user.
 Created contact group names must be unique to the users contact groups.
 Attempting to create a group with a duplicate name will return a HTTP 409 error.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.contactGroups.create({  });

 /*
 Delete an existing contact group owned by the authenticated user by specifying a contact group resource name.
+Mutate requests for the same user should be sent sequentially to avoid increased latency and failures.
 */
 await gapi.client.people.contactGroups.delete({ resourceName: "resourceName",  });